jeremychiefgeek/gamedevcourse/readme.md

 #### Project 3A: 2D Math Library with Visualization

-**REVISED:** Added console-based visualization since we don't have graphics yet.
+**:** Added console-based visualization since we don't have graphics yet.

 Build a comprehensive 2D math library.